Shai1-Levi/Starship-rezilion/README.md

     export GOOGLE_APPLICATION_CREDENTIALS={{path}}

-path - the path in your local computer to the google cloud SDK file.
+path - the path in your local computer to the google cloud SDK folder.

 That give the ability to connect terraform to GCP.